-Having presented the consistency checks between (2+1)-dimensional and (3+1)-dimensional simulations in the previous section we now focus entirely on (3+1)-dimensional simulations performed in Milne coordinates.
-In particular, we present various particle spectra obtained from typical Au-Au collisions at RHIC energies of $\sqrt{s_{\text{NN}}} = 200~\text{GeV}$, where all parameters used are summarized in Tab.\ \ref{Tab:ParticleSpectra1}.
-The impact parameter $b$ and the freeze-out temperature $T_{\mathrm{f.o.}}$ will be varied and quoted separately.
+After presenting a comparison between the different numerical codes in the absence of a magnetic field in the previous section, we now focus on (3+1)-dimensional simulations in the presence of a magnetic field.
+In particular, we compute the particle spectra obtained from Au-Au collisions at a RHIC energy of $\sqrt{s_{\text{NN}}} = 200~\text{GeV}$, with all relevant parameters summarized in Tab.~\ref{Tab:ParticleSpectra1}.
+The impact parameter $b$ and the freeze-out temperature $T_f$ will be varied and are quoted separately.